 Notification and payment

-Eligible students will be contacted in January 2023 by their City email address.
-Payments will be made in two equal instalments in January and April each year.
+Students in receipt of the City Cares bursary will be notified of the upcoming payment by January via their City email address.
+Payments will be made in three instalments in January, April and June each academic year.

-Students given the City Cares Award maybe be eligible for The Lord Mayor of London Scholarship for Academic Excellence but not the City Education Grant or Sanctuary Scholarship.
+Students given the City Cares bursary may be eligible for The Lord Mayor of London Scholarship for Academic Excellence but not the City Education Grant or Sanctuary Scholarship.

 Terms and conditions

-- Eligible students must attend an Induction with and submit evidence to, the DMS by January 2023
+- Eligible students must attend an induction meeting with City Cares and submit relevant evidence.

 - Students must be new entrants to Higher Education (i.e. have not previously studied part or all of an undergraduate degree programme before)

-- The award is available to undergraduate students who are ordinarily resident in England.
-Students who normally live in Scotland, Wales or Northern Ireland are not eligible
+- The bursary is available to undergraduate students who are ordinarily resident in England.
+Students who normally live in Scotland, Wales or Northern Ireland are not eligible.

-- Students awarded the City Cares Award are not eligible for Sanctuary Scholarship or the City Education Grant
+- Students awarded the City Cares Bursary are not eligible for Sanctuary Scholarship or the City Education Grant.

-- Awards do not need to be repaid
+- Bursaries do not need to be repaid.

-- The award is payable for a maximum of three years and will be paid in two instalments in January and April each academic year.
-You must be enrolled full-time to receive the grant in 2022/23 and each subsequent year.
-In each subsequent academic year your household income as assessed by Student Finance England (SFE) must remain within the eligible threshold which is £0 to £25,000 to retain the grant in subsequent academic years.
-Priority is given to students with the lowest household income
+- The bursary is payable for a maximum of three years and will be paid in three instalments in January, April and June each academic year.
+You must be enrolled full-time.
+In each subsequent academic year your household income must remain within the eligible threshold which is £0 to £25,000, as assessed by Student Finance England (SFE), to retain the grant.

-- The award will not be paid during part-time or full-time repeat academic years, during any dormant/suspended periods, during a placement year or study aboard year
+- The bursary will not be paid during part-time or full-time repeat academic years, during any dormant/suspended periods, during a placement year or study aboard year.

 - The following categories of students are not eligible: